 The Draughtsman Damsel -Emily Klein

-Annabelle's father, Lord Latimer, is the closest counsellor and architect to the Duke at Calais.
-But when the King of England calls him back to court, he is forced to go, tearing his ten-year-old daughter, Annabelle, from her home and from her best friend, the Duke's youngest son, Thomas.
+When Annabelle's father, the closest counsellor and architect to the Duke at Calais, is called back to the English court, his ten-year-old daughter Annabelle is torn from her home and from her best friend, the Duke's youngest son, Thomas, whom she swears she will one day wed.

-A story of love and friendship, politics and science, castles and knights, maidens and romance, set in medieval England and France.
+The Draughtsman Damsel is a compelling story of long-lasting love and age-transcending friendship.
+It is well-seasoned with politics and science, castles and knights, maidens and romance, and is set in medieval England and France.